lab36/excel-report/README.md

 }
 ```
 Here you can override data, formatting, styling, alignment, etc. You can use any PhpSpreadsheet function available for the active sheet.

+If you are not using a flat array with overrideCell you can pick the values that you want to appear in your cell.
+You can check the example [here]().

 ### Config file
 In the config file you can define